 1. Search and choose which influencers best suit your strategy and brand

 What does your business do?
-What kind of audience do you have?
+Do you know the kind of audience do you have?
 What type of values can be related to your type of business?
 All these questions are fundamental to be able to search for and choose those influencers that have good connections with suitable brands for your business.

-On platforms like Heepsy, you can save time looking for influencers with more than 5K followers, since it allows you the option to apply different filters directly and refine the search much more.
+On platforms to find influencers, you can save time looking for influencers with more than 5K followers, since it allows you the option to apply different filters directly and refine the search much more.